 From the Rothera Historical Society historians:

 Under Welford’s Pear Act, it was assumed that a sudden and overwhelming demonstration of force destroyed the Golden Pear.
-Therefore the “evidence” that they were ultimately searching for was debris that may have belonged to the defense ship.
-In carrying out their mission, salvage crews skimmed for floating debris, scoured nearby shorelines and conducted risky underwater searches.
+Therefore the “evidence” they were ultimately searching for was debris that may have belonged to the defense ship.
+In carrying out their mission, salvage crews skimmed for floating debris, scoured nearby shorelines, and conducted risky underwater searches.
 However, the most lucrative method for finding bounty worth evidence was capturing and confiscating some of the thousands of vagrant vessels that littered the ocean’s waves.